 Our continued success depends upon attracting and retaining highly skilled professionals and other technical personnel.
 A number of our employees are highly skilled scientists and highly trained technicians.
 The loss, whether by death, departure or illness, of our senior executives or other key employees or our failure to continue to attract and retain skilled and technically knowledgeable personnel could adversely affect our ability to compete in the seismic services industry.
 We may experience significant competition for such personnel, particularly during periods of increased demand for seismic services.
-A limited number of our employees are under employment contracts, and we have no key man insurance.
+A limited number of our employees are under employment contracts, and we have no key man insurance currency exchange rate risk.
+Our results of operations and our cash flows could be impacted by changes in foreign currency exchange rates.